 Where to stay: Since 1948, the recently restored Lone Pine sits serenely on the north shore of the island, while for city digs look no further than the Hotel Penaga, heritage buildings in the heart of town.
 Attracting a lot of attention among luxury lovers is the Eastern & Oriental Hotel, a restored colonial property.
 Getting there: Flights from around the world land at Penang International Airport.
 From there, inexpensive taxis can transport you to destinations around the island, or you can catch the airport bus into town.

-Located off the coast of East Malaysia, sandwiched between Sarawak and Sabah, Labuan is one of three Federal Territories (the others are Kuala Lumpur and Putrajaya).
+Located off the coast of East Malaysia on Borneo and sandwiched between the states of Sarawak and Sabah, Labuan is one of three Federal Territories (the others are Kuala Lumpur and Putrajaya).

-Its special status as an international offshore financial centre and free trade zone has allowed it to attract outside investment from the financial sector (some 6,500 offshore companies are based here).
+Its special status as an international offshore financial center and free trade zone has allowed it to attract outside investment from the financial sector.

-Long-term, the Malaysian government envisions the island as becoming one of the world's major offshore business centres, akin to the Middle Eastern hubs of Dubai or Bahrain.
+Long-term, the Malaysian government envisions the island as becoming one of the world's major offshore business centers, akin to the Middle Eastern hubs of Dubai or Bahrain.

 If you're not involved in the financial services, there are other reasons to visit such as wreck diving.
 Over the years, numerous ships were sunk in the shallow waters off Labuan, making it ideal for novice divers.
 These are simply known as the American, Australian, Blue Water and Cement Wreck.

 There is also a well-tended War Cemetery, where an annual remembrance ceremony is held for some 3,900 Allied soldiers who died during in World War II.